hull/hull-connectors/NEW_README.md

 - default entries in manifest can be ommitted (include only what you wish to override)
 - If you define items in Arrays, or objects in the manifest, they will be deeply merged with defaults.
 I.E. settings, subscriptions etc...will be added
 - handler must be in `/server/index.js`
 - handler must export a method using `export default` and this method shall have the appropriate signature for the right lightweight connector type.
-Currently only `incoming-webhooks` exists
+Currently we have the following types:
+  - `source-webhooks`
+  - `destination`
+  - `user-processor`

 - environment variables (or .env) MUST contain a `SECRET`
 - You can create new lightweight packages by looking at `packages/hull/src/lightweight` subfolders.
 For now, only `incoming-webhooks` exist